-The M&A market is booming, and for entrepreneurs and family businesses seeking to capitalize on a historically great seller’s market, some are finding that the lack of long term planning is weighing on valuation.
-As we approach the end of a historically great M&A market it’s important to start thinking about trading some smaller portion of value in return for a deal that closes while the market is still at its high point.
+The M&A market is booming, and for entrepreneurs and family businesses seeking to capitalize on a historically great seller’s market, some find that the lack of long-term planning weighs on valuation.
+As we approach the end of a historically significant M&A market, it’s essential to start thinking about trading some smaller portion of the value in return for a deal that closes.
+In contrast, the market is still at its high point.

-Typically, sellers seeking a 3rd party sale have two options: a sale to a “strategic buyer” or to a private equity group (“PEG”).
-However, what sellers often find is that premium valuations and fast exits often require years of preparation.
-For the right profile though, there is a type of capital that might fit the bill: search funds.
+Typically, sellers seeking a 3rd party sale have two options: a sale to a “strategic buyer” or a private equity group (“PEG”).
+However, sellers often find that premium valuations and fast exits require years of preparation.
+For the right profile, though, there is a type of capital that might fit the bill: search funds.

 Why Strategics and PEGs Aren’t Always Right

 Here’s a simple fact: buyers are picky.
-They want what they want, and are often patient enough to wait for the right opportunity.
-This is especially true for strategic buyers: they care about product / portfolio fit, they worry about things like channel conflict, and they are concerned about culture.
-There’s a common misconception that as a seller you are instantly attractive to the market.
-At a high level perhaps, you are, but to realize strategic value you also need to find that perfect strategic fit – and that takes time.
+They want what they want and are often patient enough to wait for the right opportunity.
+This is especially true for strategic buyers: they care about product/portfolio fit, worry about things like channel conflict, and are concerned about culture.
+There’s a common misconception that you are instantly attracted to the market as a seller.
+At a high level, perhaps, you are, but to realize the strategic value, you also need to find that perfect strategic fit – and that takes time.

-Financial buyers are different of course.
-With a PEG you’ll often find acquisition criteria devoid of mentions of culture and channel conflict.
+Financial buyers are different, of course.
+With a PEG, you’ll often find acquisition criteria devoid of mentions of culture and channel conflict.
 What will you find?
-Beyond pure financial metrics, PEG’s need an intact management team since they will not be operating the business themselves.
-This is a struggle for most family businesses and lower middle market businesses: often owners are the management without significant depth behind them.
-Management depth isn’t an issue if you are good with staying on for a few years, but a fast exit is off the table.
+Beyond pure financial metrics, PEG’s need an entire management team since they will not be operating the business themselves.
+This is a struggle for most family businesses and lower middle market businesses: often, owners are the management without significant depth behind them.
+If you stay on for a few years, management depth isn’t an issue, but a fast exit is off the table.

 Enter the Search Fund